BBC Music Magazine Award 2024

 the english music festival

-Rebeca will perform a recital with cellist Joseph Spooner at the English Music Autumn Festival to celebrate the release of their new CD on English Music Records.
+Rebeca performs a recital with cellist Joseph Spooner at the English Music Festival to celebrate the release of their new album featuring John Ireland’s Sonata for cello and piano on English Music Records.

-Pianist Rebeca Omordia and cellist Razvan Suma will be touring Romania in May 2017 with an all British music programme featuring John Ireland's Cello Sonata.
-Their performances will include a live broadcast from the Radio Hall in Bucharest on 17th May.
+Pianist Rebeca Omordia and cellist Razvan Suma, resident soloist of the Romanian Broadcasting Corporation, embark on a tour of Romania with an all British music programme for cello and piano.
+Their performances include a live broadcast from the Radio Hall in Bucharest on.

 Read press release here